kahlil/sensible-config/README.md

 ## EditorConfig

-The `.editorconfig` file mirrors the settings given in the `.jscsrc`.
+The `.editorconfig` file mirrors the settings given in the `.eslintrc`.
 Make sure you have the respective EditorConfig plugin installed in your editor.

 ## Gitignore